-The increase in net unrealized investment losses in our fixed-maturity portfolio at June 30, 2024, is primarily due to an increase in U.S. Treasury yields.
-Our asset-backed securities had an average rating of Aa3/AA- at both June 30, 2024, and December 31, 2023.
+The increase decrease in net unrealized investment losses in our fixed-maturity portfolio at June 30, 2024 September 30, 2024, is primarily due to an increase a decrease in U.S. Treasury yields, yields and a tightening of corporate credit spreads as well as realized losses on sales of some lower-yielding fixed maturities.
+Our asset-backed securities had an average rating of Aa2/AA- and Aa3/AA- at both June 30, 2024 September 30, 2024, and December 31, 2023, respectively.